La Leyenda: Release and promotion

-In April 2009, Univision Network released a Selena special entirely in Spanish called Selena: La Historia de una Leyenda (Selena: The History of a Legend) and again during the last week of November 2009, Univision released the video, this special was a preview to the upcoming DVD "Johnny Canales presenta Selena" planned to be released the fall of 2010 by Q-Productions.
+In April 2009, Univision Network released a Selena special entirely in Spanish called Selena: La Historia de una Leyenda (Selena: The History of a Legend).
+This special was a preview of Johnny Canales presenta Selena, released in the fall of 2010 by Q-Productions.

-As told in the video, Selena's fans will have a big part in being publicly viewed on the box set.
-Q-Productions released a press release on January 12, 2010, describing the box set's formats.

-In early February 2010, Selena's family released an all exclusive YouTube page titled SelenaLaLeyenda and the videos on their channels revealed, A.B.
-Quintanilla, DJ Kane, and Alejandra Guzmán's personal messages for Selena.
+In early February 2010, Selena's family created a YouTube channel titled SelenaLaLeyenda, where A.B.
+Quintanilla, DJ Kane, and Alejandra Guzmán posted personal messages for Selena.

-On February 24, 2010, a promotional ad was released by Amazon.com promoting the album in all major websites including, Google.com and Yahoo.com.
-On February 25, 2010, Amazon.com ads for the La Leyenda box-set were released internationally on all major social websites like MySpace, Facebook, and Twitter, there has been promotional ads on international sites of MySpace and Facebook, as well.
-Continually, the promotion has caught eyes for all Wikipedia projects as well as Wiki Music Guide which frequently reveals the album.

-On February 27, 2010, Wal-Mart officials stated promotion for the box set will begin once the album is officially released on March 9, 2010 in all stores in Texas.
-To assist the album's promotion, a Selena biography, which was provided by Macrovision Corporation, has become available at the Wal-Mart website.
-The superstore will also be giving out a free promotional poster of Selena along with the La Leyenda four disc box-set to any customer who bought their copy at any participating Wal-Mart stores.

-Q-Productions (which is Selena's recording studio) has released its version of their promotional banner which is displayed on their web-site.
-Q, also has the Amazon promotional banner on their web-site and on the Selena official MySpace and Twitter.

-The Selena La Leyenda posters are provided by Allposters.com who are in partnership with providing some limited free posters for Wal-Mart.

 Reception

 Allmusic writer Stephen Thomas Erlewine gave the album 4 out of 5 stars and stated "This set is designed to illustrate her range, and it does it well even if some hardcore fans may find some quibbles with the song selection".

 Track listings

 Capitol Latin/EMI and Q-Productions have released a full line press release regarding the box set.
 La Leyenda gathers Selena's top hits and fan favorites for a career-spanning celebration of her vibrant music and life.